JuicyJuice1100/boulder_league_app/README.md

 - **Flutter SDK**: Latest stable version
 - **Firebase CLI**: For running local emulators

+### Docker Alternative

+Alternatively, if you have Docker and Docker Compose installed, you can skip the manual setup and use the containerized environment (see [Docker Setup](#docker-setup) below).

 ## Local Development Setup

 ### 1. Install Flutter